nathanchantrell/oswin/oswin_emoncms/README.md

 #OSWIN Multiple TX to emoncms
-For the OSWIN Internet Gateway http://zorg.org/oswin/ Receives data from multiple TinyTX sensors and/or emonTX and uploads to an emoncms server Optional feature to gets NTP time every so often and transmit for remote GLCD displays By Nathan Chantrell. http://zorg.org/
+For the OSWIN Internet Gateway http://zorg.org/oswin/ Receives data from multiple TinyTX sensors and/or emonTX and uploads to an emoncms server With support for RFM12B, Ciseco XRF, Xbee or OOK radios.
+Optional feature to gets NTP time every so often and transmit for remote GLCD displays (With RFM12B only) By Nathan Chantrell. http://zorg.org/
 Licenced under GNU GPL V3
 Based on emonbase multiple emontx example for ethershield by Trystan Lea and Glyn Hudson at OpenEnergyMonitor.org